TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 #define REG_OUTPUT      0x08
 ```

-As a practice, please go to the datasheet and determinate what we are doing with those values, are those values addresses or are they configuration settings?
+As an practice excercise, please go to the datasheet and determinate what we are doing with those values, are those values addresses or are they configuration settings?